-Vibrator use among women used to be rare, but as sex toys have become more widely accessible (thank you, internet!), different types of vibrators have been introduced, from personal massagers to app-controlled vibrators.
+As sex toys have become more accessible, many types of vibrators have been introduced (thank you, internet!).
 And vibrator sales have skyrocketed—recent studies have shown that a majority of women in the US have used a vibrator at least once in the past.

-As vibrators have become more popular, companies have become more inventive in what shapes, sizes, and materials will work best for people's bodies.
-Manufacturers know that each person is different and has a different sense of what brings them pleasure, so vibrators are no longer one size fits all.
+As sex toys have become more popular, companies have become more inventive in the types of vibrators and shapes, sizes, and materials that will work best for people's bodies, from personal massagers to app-controlled vibrators and hands-free vibrators to use alone or with a partner.
+Manufacturers know that each person is different and has a different sense of what pleases them, so vibrators are no longer one size fits all.

-With all the different types of vibrators out there then, how's a girl to decide what to use?
+With all the different types of vibrators out there, how's a girl deciding what to use?
 Which one is going to be best for my body?
 Should I be perusing the internet for the best reviewed sex toys on the market?
-We dove in deep (pardon the pun) so you don't have to—here’s everything you need to know about the different types of vibrators on the market today.
+We dove in deep (pardon the pun) so you don't have to—here’s everything you need to know about the many types of vibrators on the market today.

-What's the best type of vibrator for you?
+What are the best types of vibrators for you?

 Though experts disagree on the exact percentage, it is becoming clear in scientific research that few women can orgasm from internal stimulation alone.
 This does not mean that it is impossible for these women to orgasm.
 Rather, it's much more common to orgasm following stimulation of the clitoris, a collection of nerve endings that sit above the vaginal hole, right where the inner labia meet to form a little "hood."

 Wand vibrators look a bit like microphones except with a vibrating head.
 They may be a great solution for those who find internal stimulation lacking.
 The nerve endings in the clitoris are extra sensitive to the vibrating sensation the wand produces, making it a fantastic option for women who are just beginning to experiment with vibrating toys.

 - Lovense Nora vs Vibease Esthesia: which of these sex toys should you go for?